christopher-w-murphy/Notes-on-Decision-Trees-and-Random-Forests/README.md

   - Exercise

 Note that MathJax is not working properly in the Jupyter Notebook uploaded to GitHub, as opposed to on my computer, so the equations are not being visualized correctly.
 One option is to paste the link to the notebook into http://nbviewer.jupyter.org

+## Advanced Topics
+- LightGBM

+To Do:
+- Class Imbalance
+- Prediction Intervals
+- XGBoost